Alison Wonderland Falls Down the Rabbit Hole

 Alison Wonderland is hitting the road again for shows across the country.

 Her recent tour generated what she describes as an “insane” level of positive reception at every venue.
-“My favorite gig so far was probably a festival—it felt like a real wonderland.
-Everyone was dressed up as fairies or witches or something equally cool,” she said, adding that she joined in the festivities by dressing up as a skeleton on stage.
+“My favourite gig so far was probably a festival — it felt like a real wonderland.
+Everyone was dressed up as fairies or witches or something equally cool.”
+She joined in by dressing up as a skeleton on stage.
 “It’s important not to take life too seriously, and my music fits right in with festival crowds who love letting go.
 Once things heated up, I danced nonstop for my entire set.”

-She credits a broad set of influences for her sound, from The Beatles to The Eurythmics, shaped partly by the records she grew up hearing at home.
-“When I was little, I listened to my mum’s music, and we’d dance together, so I guess my influences come from all over,” she said.
-As for her transition into DJing, she calls it a natural progression.
-“I always loved banging on pots when I was a kid, then I started playing guitar.
+She credits a broad range of influences for her sound, from The Beatles to The Eurythmics, shaped partly by the records she grew up hearing at home.
+“When I was little, I listened to my mum’s music and we’d dance together — so my influences really do come from all over.”
+Her transition into DJing, she says, felt completely natural.
+“I always loved banging on pots as a kid, then I started playing guitar.
 DJing just felt like the next step.”